VolcaTech/volca-airdrop-app/README.md

 Contract deployment and link generation:  https://screencast-o-matic.com/watch/cFjXIrqQI0
 Claiming tokens to Trust Wallet: https://youtu.be/-W2p9HgmUEQ

+## Proof-of-Concept App
+You can try PoC app at https://eth2air.io.
+The app supports Ethereum Main and Ropsten Test networks right now.

 ## Process Overview

 1. Airdropper loads the website to deploy the smart contract and generate claim links.